torproject/torspec/proposals/316-flashflow.md

 ### Pre-Measurement Handshaking/Starting a Measurement

-The coordinator connects to the target relay and sends it a MEAS_PARAMS cell.
+The coordinator establishes a one-hop circuit with the target relay and sends it a MEAS_PARAMS cell.
 If the target is unwilling to be measured at this time or if the coordinator didn't use a TLS certificate that the target trusts, it responds with an error cell and closes the connection.
 Otherwise it